metabase/metabase/docs/questions/sharing/visualizing-results.md

 For more, check out [How to create a pivot table to summarize your data](https://www.metabase.com/learn/basics/visualizing-data/how-to-create-pivot-tables.html).

-### Line, bar, and area charts
+### Line charts

-**Line charts** are best for displaying the trend of a number over time, especially when you have lots of x-axis values.
+Line charts are best for displaying the trend of a number over time, especially when you have lots of x-axis values.
 For more, check out our [Guide to line charts](https://www.metabase.com/learn/basics/visualizing-data/line-charts.html).

+### Bar charts

 Bar charts are great for displaying a number grouped by a category (e.g., the number of users you have by country).
 Bar charts can also be useful for showing a number over time if you have a smaller number of x-axis values (like orders per month this year).